 - Preventative fish health, lead by Lill-Heidi Johansen, Nofima

-- Fish production and welfare, lead by Tom Ole Nilsen, NORCE
+- Fish production and welfare, lead by Tom Ole Nilsen, the University of Bergen

 The University of Bergen will have principal responsibility for research education at the centre.
 The total budget for CtrlAQUA is NOK 199 million, spread over eight years.

 Focused research for the aquaculture industry

-Nofima AS is the host institution, and is collaborating with research partners NORCE, the University of Bergen, the Norwegian University of Science and Technology (NTNU) and the University College of Southeast Norway.
-Research partners from outside of Norway are Freshwater Institute, USA and the University of Gothenburg.
+Nofima AS is the host institution, and is collaborating with research partners NORCE, the University of Bergen, the Norwegian University of Science and Technology (NTNU) and the University of South-Eastern Norway.
+Research partners from outside of Norway are Freshwater Institute, USA and the University of Gothenburg, Sweden.

-Industrial partners from the supplier industry are Krüger Kaldnes AS, Pharmaq Analytiq, Pharmaq AS, Vard Aqua AS, FishGLOBE, Botngaard AS and Aquafarm Equipment AS.
+Industrial partners from the supplier industry are Krüger Kaldnes AS, Pharmaq Analytiq, Pharmaq AS, CreateView, Atlantium, FishGLOBE AS, FiiZK and Aquafarm Equipment AS.

-Participants from the aquaculture industry are Mowi ASA, Grieg Seafood ASA, Lerøy Seafood Group AS, Cermaq Norway AS, Bremnes Seashore AS, Smøla klekkeri og settefiskanlegg AS.
+Participants from the aquaculture industry are Mowi ASA, Grieg Seafood ASA, Lerøy Seafood Group AS, Cermaq Norway AS, Bremnes Seashore AS and Nekton.